 Beyond following doctor’s plans, CHWs help patients be proactive about their help and provide education to help improve the patient’s health.
 For example, many adults in our area have high blood pressure.
 A CHW can assist patients by encouraging lifestyle changes such as more physical activity or making healthy food choices.
 By focusing on some lifestyle changes, we may be able to avoid medications.
 Medications are important, but if the CHW can help serve a patient by helping to prevent a patient from having to take medications, then that’s success.

 Many patients within our communities are coping with behavioral health problems, domestic violence, substance abuse and even parenting issues.
 CHWs can assist with these problems and be a liaison for the patient.
 CHWs also help patients schedule appointments.

-Currently, we have four Community Health Workers, John Chandler, My’a Warren, Erin Coney, and Tiah Barnett, who are each assigned to a clinic but also travel between clinics.
+Currently, we have five Community Health Workers across our eight clinic locations.
 Our providers refer patients who they feel need the support of a Community Health Worker.
 If you feel you would benefit from this support, let your provider know.
 Community Health Workers are trusted resources and are here to help.